missionpinball/mpf-docs/docs/gmc/reference/mpf-gmc.md

   *  `MPF.game`: Data related to the current game in progress
   *  `MPF.log`: Logging functionality
-  *  `MPF.mc`: Data related to the displays, slides, and widgets of the MC
+  *  `MPF.media`: Data related to the displays, slides, and widgets of the MC
   *  `MPF.server`: Methods for sending and receiving data to/from MPF via the BCP connection
   *  `MPF.util`: Utility functions and convenience methods